tsykoduk/greg.nokes.name/_posts/2023-05-31-bringing-buddha-into-leadership.md

 <div style="float: left; padding: 10px 10px 10px 10px;"><img src="/binaries/2023/05/buddha-by-david-bartus-2873473.jpg" width="150" alt="Buddha in a Garden"><br />
 <sub><i>Image by <a href="https://www.pexels.com/@david-bartus-43782/">David Bartus</a></i></sub></div>

-In the fast-paced world of leadership results and bottom lines often take center stage.
+In the fast-paced world of leadership and driving results and bottom lines often take center stage.
 However, it is important to time the time to pause and reflect.
-I often take this time to think about how we can take the concepts of Buddhism and apply them to the modern world.
+I often take this time to think about how we can take the concepts of Buddhism and apply them to leadership in the modern world.
 I feel this can offer valuable insights for nurturing compassionate leadership.
-By weaving these principles into leadership, we can work towards fostering a more harmonious and inclusive work environment while driving meaningful results.
+By weaving these principles into our daily lives, we can work towards fostering a more harmonious and inclusive work environment while still driving meaningful results.

 <!--more-->